SEVERE jock itch (image of testicle attached to this email) – tried lotrimin (cream and spray). but only temporarily helps.

 2. Antihistamines are taken for 2 to 4 weeks to reduce the itch.
 Examples include Claritin and Benadryl.
 However, the itching may persist for upto 4 weeks before it resolves even after the mites have been eradicated.

 3. Creams that contain steroids and antibiotics are applied to the nodules twice a day to flatten them for 2 to 4 weeks.
-Examples include Fusicort.
+Examples include Fusicort or Hydrocortisone.